 We make two major contributions.
-First, we explore the potential of reducing inter-application memory interference purely with channel partitioning, without modifying the memory scheduler.
-To this end, we develop a new Application-Aware Memory Channel Partitioning (MCP) algorithm that assigns preferred memory channels to different applications.
-The goal is to assign any two applications whose mutual interference would cause significant slowdowns, to different channels.
-Our algorithm operates using a set of heuristics which are guided by insight about how applications with different memory access characteristics interfere with each other.
-Specifically, we show in Sec 3 that, whenever possible, applications of largely divergent memory-intensity or row-buffer-hit rate should be separated onto different channels.
+First, we explore the potential for reducing inter-application memory interference purely with channel partitioning, without modifying the memory scheduler.
+To this end, we develop a new applicationaware Memory Channel Partitioning (MCP) algorithm that assigns preferred memory channels to different applications.
+The goal is to assign to different channels the data of any two applications whose interference would cause significant slowdowns.
+Our algorithm operates using a set of heuristics that are guided by insight about how applications with different memory access characteristics interfere with each other.
+Specifically, we show in Sec 3 that applications with largely divergent memory-intensities or row-buffer-hit rates should preferably be separated to different channels because they cause significant slowdowns when mapped to the same channel.

-Second, we show that MCP and traditional memory scheduling approaches are orthogonal in the sense that both concepts can beneficially be applied together.
-Specifically, whereas our MCP algorithm is agnostic to the memory scheduler (i.e., we assume an unmodified, commonly used row-hit-first memory scheduler [22, 30]), we show that additional gains are possible when using MCP in combination with a minimal-complexity application-aware memory scheduling policy.
-We develop an Integrated Memory Partitioning and Scheduling (IMPS) algorithm that seamlessly divides the work of reducing interapplication interference between the memory scheduler and the system software's page mapper based on what each can do best.
+Second, we show that MCP and application-aware memory request scheduling are orthogonal in the sense that both concepts can beneficially be applied together.
+Specifically, whereas our MCP algorithm is agnostic to the memory scheduler (i.e., we assume an unmodified, commonly used row-hitfirst memory scheduler [25, 32]), we show that additional gains are possible when using MCP in combination with a minimal-complexity application-aware memory scheduling policy.
+We develop an Integrated Memory Partitioning and Scheduling (IMPS) algorithm that seamlessly divides the work of reducing inter-application interference between the memory scheduler and the system software's page mapper based on what each can do best.

 The key insight underlying the design of IMPS is that interference suffered by very low memory-intensity applications is more easily mitigated by prioritizing them in the memory scheduler, than with channel partitioning.
-Since such applications seldom generate requests, prioritizing their requests does not cause significant interference to other applications, as previous work has also observed [10, 11].
+Since such applications seldom generate requests, prioritizing their requests does not cause significant interference to other applications, as previous work has also observed [11, 12, 20, 14].
 Furthermore, explicitly allocating one or more channels for such applications can result in a waste of bandwidth.
 Therefore, IMPS prioritizes requests from such applications in the memory scheduler, without assigning them dedicated channels, while reducing interference between all other applications using channel partitioning.

-Overview of Results: We evaluate MCP and IMPS on a wide variety of multi-programmed applications and systems and in comparison to a variety of pure memory scheduling algorithms.
-Our first main finding is that on a 24-core 4-memory controller system with an existing application-unaware memory scheduler, MCP provides slightly higher performance benefits than the best previous memory scheduling algorithm, Thread Cluster Memory Scheduling (TCM) [11]: 7.1% performance improvement vs. 6.1% for TCM.
+Overview of Results: We evaluated MCP and IMPS on a wide variety of multi-programmed applications and systems and in comparison to a variety of pure memory scheduling algorithms.
+Our first finding is that, on a 24-core 4-memory controller system with an existing applicationunaware memory scheduler, MCP provides slightly higher performance than the best previous memory scheduling algorithm, Thread Cluster Memory Scheduling (TCM) [12]: 7.1% performance improvement vs. 6.1% for TCM.
 This performance improvement is achieved with no modification to the underlying scheduling policy.
-Furthermore, we find that IMPS provides better system performance than current state-of-the-art memory scheduling policies, pure MCP, as well as combinations of MCP and state-of-the-art scheduling policies: 5% over the best scheduler, while requiring smaller hardware complexity.
+Furthermore, we find that IMPS provides better system performance than current state-of-the-art memory scheduling policies, pure MCP, as well as combinations of MCP and state-of-the-art scheduling policies: 5% over TCM, while incurring smaller hardware complexity.